Publicidad programática

 3.Revenue maximization.
 As demand increases, inventory becomes more valuable, which drives up the bid price and increases eCPMs for publishers.
 No deal guarantee.
 If publishers set their floor price too high, they risk not selling all of their ad inventory.
 This will decrease the fill rate.

 4.Control.
 Publishers have control over floor price and can exclude unwanted buyers using blocklist.Malvertising.
 Malvertisers reside in open marketplaces and push malicious ads whenever they see a chance.
 However, if you are a Setupad client, this is none of your worries.
-All our clients benefit from the strongest real-time firewall against malvertising by default.
+By default, all our clients benefit from the strongest real-time firewall against malvertising.

 5.Good for new publishers.
 This method is particularly good for new publishers as no direct relationships with advertisers are required.

-For most publishers, the open auction is the default way for auctioning their ad inventory.
+For most publishers, the open auction is the default way to auction their ad inventory.
 That’s because the yield is the highest thanks to the one unified auction where hundreds of potential buyers are bidding for that publisher’s ad inventory.

-Moreover, if you’re a small publisher, it may be difficult to attract advertisers for specific inventory.
+Moreover, if you’re a small publisher, it may be not easy to attract advertisers for specific inventory.
 Therefore, this method will offer the highest returns.

 2. Private Auction